-C. Prosecution History of the '032 Patent
+C. Prosecution History of the '380 Patent

-The Examiner found the claims of the '032 patent allowable because "[w]hile many of the structures were known, the arrangement of a claimed rail structure with the claimed flexible tip that is insertable through a hemostatic valve is not taught or suggested by the prior art."
-Ex-1402 at 347 (Notice of Allowability at 2).
-In other words, she believed that a mother-and-child assembly-where the child catheter is characterized by a short distal lumen coupled to a proximally located pushrod-was not described in the art.
-Ex-1405, ¶¶ 115-17.
+The parent '850 patent issued without an Office Action.
+See generally Ex-1402.
+According to the Examiner, the claims of the '850 patent were allowable because "adding a guide catheter to the claimed rail structure with the claimed flexible tip that is insertable through a hemostatic valve is not taught or suggested by the prior art."
+Ex-1402 at 83 (Notice of Allowance at 3).
+In other words, he believed that a mother-and-child assembly-where the child catheter is characterized by a short distal lumen coupled to a proximally located pushrod was not described in the art.
 The Examiner, however, was not aware of Kontos.
+Patent Owner sought reissuance in 2013, and as with the original prosecution, the claims of the '380 patent issued without an Office Action.
+See generally Ex-1403.